ekawamoto1/JSStats/README.md

 ## Running Journal

+Wed 07/15: decided that pursuing Node.js file to be called from HTML was pointless (webpage and its JS are client-side, while Node.js is server-side), so write a static webpage with embedded JavaScript, and serve it from a GitHub project page

 Mon 07/13: wrote Hello, world program in JavaScript, using 'node HelloWorld.js' command in Terminal to run at command line